plone/training/mastering-plone/dexterity_reference.rst

 mixedfield
 ==========

-The mixedfield empowers your user to create a list of arrays of mixed value types.
+The mixedfield empowers your user to create a list of objects of mixed value types sharing the same schema.
-If you are familliar with the Plone Classic datagridfield this is the complementary field / widget combo for Plone.
+If you are familliar with the Plone Classic datagrid field this is the complementary field / widget combo for Plone.
 **mixedfield** is a combination of a Plone Classic JSONField and a widget for Plone.
 Nothing new, just a term to talk about linking backend and frontend.

-Example is a custom history field:
+Example is a custom history:

 .. figure:: _static/dexterity/mixedfield_view.png
    :alt: view mixedfield values